ianrae/twixt/README.md

 Twixt is an alternative binding framework for Java Play apps.

 Play documentation recommends making forms from model objects.
-The validation annotations on the model are used during binding.
-This works well in simple CRUD scenarios, but has limitations in larger applications, such as:
+The model's validation annotations are used during binding.
+This works well in simple CRUD scenarios, but has limitations in larger applications:

    * the form may only have a subset of model fields.
 Binding may fail due to missing @Required fields.
    * the same field may be used on multiple forms with different validation requirements.